Skip to content

 Amex Return Protection: Get 90 days to return an item, regardless of the retailer’s return policy

-What is return protection?
+What is Amex return protection?

 To be eligible for return protection, you must purchase an eligible item with a credit card that provides a return protection benefit and be denied an attempt to return the item to a retailer.
 Amex return protection covers up to $300 per item for returns within 90 days.

-Amex Return Protection at a glance
+Amex return protection at a glance

 What is coveredPurchase price of items you want to return, but which the retailer will not take back.